 Doctoral Assistantship and Residency.
-All students are required to complete at least two academic years in residence as full-time students in the program, after a master's degree has been obtained.
-Although only two years are required, students are strongly encouraged to complete a third year on campus, during which the dissertation is completed, before beginning an internship.
+All students are required to complete at least 2 academic years in residence as full-time students in the program, after a master's degree has been obtained.
+Although only 2 years are required, students are strongly encouraged to complete a third year on campus, during which the dissertation is completed, before beginning an internship.
 Bachelor's level students admitted to the doctoral program will be offered assistantships in the Department as they come available.
-The typical assignment for such persons will be to work in the Practicum Clinic or in the Department Office.
+The typical assignment for such persons will be work in the Practicum Clinic or CPSY Office.
 All first-year doctoral students entering with a master's degree are required to accept the assistantship.
-However, one firstyear student each year may decline the assistantship, with the permission of the Department.
+However, one first-year student each year may decline the assistantship, with the permission of the Department.
 The request must be made in writing when the offer of admission is accepted; approval will be determined once the doctoral class is complete.
 Students may decline the assistantship after the first year.
 Summer monies are usually available.
-During the assistantship period, a full-time commitment to the program is expected and required.
+During the assistantship period, a full-time commitment to the program is required.
 The assistantship carries a stipend.
-For the 2008/09 academic year (Fall & Spring Semesters), our doctoral students earned \$9,587.
-One of our students was awarded a prestigious university fellowship for this academic year.
-This fellowship paid \$15,500.
+For the 2012/13 Fall and Spring Semesters, our doctoral students will earn \$10,394.